sthzg/django-filersets/README.md

+# django-filersets

-    Status: Currently under development.
+    Status: experimental, currently under development.

-**Filersets** is meant as a thin wrapper around **django filer**.
-It allows users to pick one or more django filer directories and display their contents in a collection and optionally a detail view (for example image galleries).
-The filerset model can have various meta data like title, description, category, publish date and is planned to have multiple render modes available.
+**Filersets** allow users to select one or more django filer directories and display their contents in a list and detail view.
+Filersets have various meta data like title, description, category and publishing date which makes them suitable to act as a thin wrapper around any collections of files.
+In the first step it is mainly used to create image galleries by uploading media in bulk using the original ``django-filer`` interface and afterwards create a set out of this folder.

+Later steps on the roadmap will extend the core functionality to support more filetypes (video, audio, rST, markdown and HTML files), navigational logic for nested folder structures as well as different render methods.

-##### Rationale
+## Rationale

 I find media management a critical part of web applications and a place were too many systems don't provide an accessible and centralized approach for developers, users and the server's file system.
 Filer offers a clean, intuitive and extendable way to handle editor-contributed media uploads including a very nice implementation of multifile uploads.